robelliottuk/KQL-using-Delegated-App-Python/README.md

-# Multi-Tenant Microsoft Graph KQL Runner
+# Multi-tenant KQL Queries using Delegated App

-This project runs a Microsoft Defender XDR Advanced Hunting KQL query across multiple Microsoft Entra tenants using one delegated user sign-in.
+This project contains a Python script which runs a Microsoft Defender XDR Advanced Hunting KQL query across multiple Microsoft Entra tenants using one delegated user sign-in.

 The script performs: